• ๐Ÿ‡บ๐Ÿ‡ธ EN

 • Team 2 — The second team to compare

 Both dropdowns list all teams in your system.
 Once you select two different teams, click the Compare button to view the comparison results.
+You can also use Show Filters to apply optional filters before comparing.
 The URL will update to include the team IDs (e.g., /compare/?team1=5&team2=12) so you can bookmark or share the comparison.

 Head-to-Head Record